• Skip to primary navigation

 Change your device environment

-• Option B: Do a full factory reset, then create a new system user profile, reset advertising ID, clear any residue left from your previous device, and do NOT restore from backups.
+Option B: Do a full factory reset, then create a new system user profile, reset the advertising ID, clear any residue left from your previous device, and do not restore from backups.

-• Option C (applicable only to Android users): Use Secure Folder on your phone or an emulator (like BlueStacks) to mimic the appearance of a new device.
+Option C (Android only): Use Secure Folder on your phone or a high-quality emulator to mimic the appearance of a new device.

 Don’t install Bumble from your banned Apple ID or Google Play account.
-Instead, create a fresh App Store/Play account with a new email and avoid syncing apps or contacts during setup.
+Create a fresh App Store or Play account with a new email.

-Don’t sign up from the same Wi-Fi or router unless you want Bumble to recognize you; switch to mobile data, a different Wi-Fi, or a trustworthy VPN.
+Don’t sign up from the same home Wi-Fi or router unless you want Bumble to recognize you.
+Switch to 5G mobile data, a different Wi-Fi, or a trustworthy VPN.

 Rebuild your profile from scratch